COST-ELTeC/Scripts/README.md

 *N extremely B* if you run any of these except the first, don't forget to commit and push the changes if you want them to be visible at the website https://distantreading.github.io/ELTeC !!

-These scripts will all need editing to specify the path names for your local installation.
-They also assume you can run `saxon` from the command line.
+These scripts assume you can run `saxon` from the command line, and that you have a local installation of `Rscript`.

+You will need to edit these scripts:
+ - to specify path names for your local installation
+ - if you add a new lamguage repository

-## shell scripts
+ # shell scripts

 - `Makefile`
   - copy this into the root of your local copy of an ELTEC repo